rgpihlstrom/Project3/README.md

 ### Observations:
 - Today Telco experiences 27% customer churn rate which = 31% lost revenue.
-- With the help of the Model developed for this project, with 81% detection, Telco has an opportunity to reduce this to as little as 5% (for illustration purposes assuming 100% churn reversal), this would result in a saving of 25% in revenue.
+- Given the <b>81% churn detection rate</b>, Telco has an opportunity to reduce its churn to as little as 5% (for illustration purposes assuming 100% churn reversal).
+The result of detecting and reversing the 81% of the historical rate of churn would result in a saving of 25% in revenue.

 ## Next Steps